yuanchuan/lbin/README.md

 [sudo] chmod +x bin/mytool
 [sudo] ln -s path/to/your/tool/bin/mytool /usr/local/bin/mytool
 ```
 So verbose.
-So I have build this small tool to combine them into just one command and in a more convenient way:
+So I built this small tool to combine them into just one command and in a more convenient way:

 ```bash
 $ [sudo] lbin bin/mytool